rockettheme/docs/Docs/magento/themes/infuse/demo.md

 ### IE 6/7 Support

 This template does not support IE6/7.
 Instead, it redirects IE6/7 users to an "Unsupported Browser" page.
-This page is added automatically by the RocketLauncher, but if you are installing manually, you'll also need to add this.
+This page is added automatically by the RocketLauncher, but if you are installing manually, you will also need to add this.

 You can do so by going to **CMS -> Pages** and making a new page, called "IE6/7 Redirect".
 Set the identifier as `ie6-redirect` - **this is important** as it is what is used by the redirect script so make sure to set it this way.